Achievement Unlocked

 Sociocultural

-Cultural factors — including individualism and social media dynamics — may amplify narcissistic traits.
-Li & Benson (2022) highlight how fundamental social motives interact with culture to shape narcissistic expression.
+Cultural factors including individualism and social media dynamics may amplify narcissistic traits.
+Li and Benson (2022) describe how fundamental social motives interact with cultural context to shape narcissistic expression, though whether NPD prevalence itself has increased remains contested.

-Clinical implication: NPD has a multifactorial etiology with numerous mechanisms associated with each area of dysfunction.
-Understanding the client's likely pathway — whether early shame, neglect, or overvaluation predominates — directly informs treatment approach and empathic attunement (Ronningstam & Weinberg, 2023).
+Clinical implication: Understanding whether early shame, neglect, or overvaluation predominates for a given client directly informs the treatment approach and the degree of empathic attunement required early in the therapeutic relationship (Ronningstam and Weinberg, 2023).

 Client Presentation